Distance Learning Program Transition

 If you are interested in submitting a letter of interest for program transition, please contact Dr. Deb Miller, CIRT.

-For a list of all programs transitioned through the TOL Seminar, refer to Programs Selected for Transition
+For a list of all programs transitioned to online format, refer to DL Programs Selected for Transition

 For a complete listing of all programs offered online at UNF, refer to Distance Learning Programs